NLkhuyen/Udacity-Data-Science-Blog-Post/README.md

 Base on data that collected from [data.opendevelopmentmekong.net](https://data.opendevelopmentmekong.net/vi/dataset/covid-19-increasing-in-vietnam-and-14-neighboring-countries-in-asia) i am created a blog spot to see what going on in these countries when sufferd covid 19.
 To see that, this article answerig 4 question:
-1.Situation in 2020 - 2021 in Viet Nam
+1. Situation in 2020 - 2021 in Viet Nam
-2.Situation in 2020 - 2021 in 10 countries
+2. Situation in 2020 - 2021 in 10 countries
-3.From 2020 to 2021 what country had fastest spread speed 4.From 2020 to 2021 death situation in 10 countries
+3. From 2020 to 2021 what country had fastest spread speed
+4. From 2020 to 2021 death situation in 10 countries

 ## Attach description
 Udacity blogspot.ipynb Jupyter notebook with analysis, answers to the questions, explanations and visualisations